ABI-Software/scaffoldmaker/docs/scaffolds/bladder.rst

 These variants' geometry and annotations are best viewed in the **Scaffold Creator** tool in the ABI Mapping Tools.
 On the web, the latest published generic bladder scaffold variants can be viewed on the `SPARC Portal <https://sparc.science/>`_ by searching for ``bladder``, filtering for models, selecting a variant and viewing the scaffold in its Gallery tab.

 The bladder scaffold script generates the scaffold mesh and geometry based on some parameters include the diameters for different axes, wall thickness, neck angle (for bladder only), etc., which are all defined for the bladder and urethra separately.
 The ability to control these parameters, as well as variations of them throughout the length of the bladder and urethra allows the scaffold to be configurable for different species and individuals.

+The urethra is optional and can be turned on with the *Include urethra* setting.
+By default the ureter inlets are marker points on the inner (luminal) surface, but by checking the *Include ureters* option these can be made as 3D element structures.

 Importantly, the entire scaffold is generated based on a configurable central path defined from apex to urethra, which facilitates the initialization of the shape as well as annotation.
 The scaffold can now be used to register and map various data including neurons, or to define time-varying fields such as pressure or volume measured experimentally.